shukenmg/UE_PlaygroundGame/README.md

 ![image](https://user-images.githubusercontent.com/18000205/222749211-e5372f31-b510-4e0b-902f-ec6fdc1e69ad.png)

 JENGA!
 But in UE5.

 Grab physics cubes with **E** and move the camera around to place them, its that simple!
+As implemented in the demo, this can create some fun puzzles to solve for the player!

-But, a more precise placement system will be needed to build structures, so maybe a system like Magnesis in BOTW could work well.
+But, a more precise placement system will be needed to build structures and solve more complicated puzzles, so maybe a system like Magnesis in BOTW could work well.

 *Time spent to develop: 1 Hour*